PonteIneptique/specifications/README.md

 # Distributed Text Services (DTS)

-*The DTS Specification is currently a First Public Working Draft.*
+*The DTS Specification is currently a First Public Working Draft. __This fork is a working draft developing optional extensions to the core DTS Specification.
+It has not been accepted and is not recommended for use.
+For the current official version, see [https://github.com/distributed-text-services/specifications].*

 ## What